sitespeedio/coach/README.md

 ## Why we love the coach
-Seven reasons why we love the coach:
+Nine reasons why we love the coach:
  - The coach gives you advice how to make your page faster.
 The coach aims to NEVER give you a false advice.
 Follow the advice and you will WIN!
  - HTTP/1 or HTTP/2?
 That's no problem, the coach adjust the advice accordingly.
  - The coach use real browsers to investigate your page exact as your users.
  - Every advice has one or more unit test to make sure it's easy to change advice in the future.
- - The coach knows other things than performance: Accessibility and web best practice are other things that the coach will help you with.
+ - The coach knows other things than performance: Accessibility and web best practice are other things that the coach can help you with.
- - You can integrate the coach in your own web performance tool, it easy: Your tool need to be able to run Javascript in the browser and produce a HAR file.
+ - You can integrate the coach in your own web performance tool, it's easy: Your tool only need to be able to run Javascript in the browser and produce a HAR file.
+Or you can use the built in functionality of the coach to run the browser.
  - The coach is Open Source.
 The advice is public, you can check them and change them yourself.
+Help us make the coach even better!
+ - The CLI output is pretty nice, you can configure how much you want to see.
+Use it as fast way to check the performance of your page.
+ - The coach will be part of sitespeed.io 4.0 and it will be awesome!

 ## Work in progress!
 We know you want the coach to help you but right now YOU need to help the coach!
 The coach is new and need more advice.
 Send a PR with a new advice, so the coach gets more knowledge!
 Check out the [issues](https://github.com/sitespeedio/coach/issues), try the project and give us feedback!
 In a couple of months we will release 1.0.